BUPT/clubber.ml/docs/_people/gaojiuy.md

 ## Attribution Method

-There are many methods to explain the predictions of DNNs,and I focus on the problem of assigning an *attribution* value, sometimes also called "relevance" or "contribution", to each inputfeature of a network.
+There are many methods to explain the predictions of DNNs,and I focus on the problem of assigning an *attribution* value, sometimes also called "relevance" or "contribution", to each input feature of a network.

 More formally, consider a DNN that takes an **input** x = [$x_1$, ..., $x_N$] ∈ $R^N$ and produces an **output** S(x) = [$S_1(x)$, ..., $S_C(x)$],
 where C is the total number of output neurons.